JohnSnedden/square-toast-client/README.md

 * Company authorization - Allow users to view/edit all orders for all companies they are connected to.
 * Order Items - Allow each order to have multiple items.
 * Products - Predefined products which can entered into orders.
-* Customer - Allow orders to be associated witha customer.
+* Customer - Allow orders to be associated with a customer.

-Beyond the above items I have many more concepts on the initial mind map which can be assessed for product market fit and feasibility based on user feedabck.
+Beyond the above items I have many more concepts on the initial mind map which can be assessed for product market fit and feasibility based on user feedback.